anyday-payments/ANYDAY-WooCommerce/README.md

 Version 1.4 - Fixing JS caching bug which happens after deactivation of plugin.

-Version 1.5 - Updating plugin to accept purchases up to 30k of order amount.
+Version 1.5 - Updating plugin to accept purchases up to 30k of order amount, Updated translations, Refresh the cached anyday js script on the upgrade of the plugin.